• Skip to primary navigation

 • Roast.
 Place the sheet pan in the 500°F oven and roast until they begin to blister and become a little bit golden, 8 to 10 minutes.
 (Move them around and flip them about half way through the roasting time.)
 Use a spatula to help you add the roasted beans to a large mixing bowl.
 Set aside.

-• Make the sauce.
-While the beans are roasting, add the butter, orange zest and orange juice to a small sauce pan.
+• Make the sauce and combine with the green beans.
+While the beans are roasting, add the butter, orange zest, orange juice, pecans and cayenne to a small sauce pan.
 Sprinkle a little salt and pepper on top and place it over low heat.
+Once the butter has melted, cook for another minute and then drizzle it over the roasted beans.

 • Season and serve.
 Season to taste with salt and pepper and then pour into a serving dish.
 Serve hot.
 (Here's How to Season to Taste.)